 Before buying your paddle racket it is very important to take into account certain characteristics, such as shape, weight, balance, manufacturing materials and core.
 So, depending on your experience, choose the racket that suits your style of play.

-Because of the investment of buying a racket, it's better to know what you're buying.
-We will try to advise you before setting your sights on a paddle racket.
+Because of the investment of buying a racquet, you better know what you are buying.
+We will therefore try to advise you before setting your sights on a racquet padel.

 The different forms of rackets